 Ariel Nobre, director of I Have To Say I Love You, said in a statement:

 I understood that it is better to listen to Palestine's social movements and boycott the event.
 Queer and Palestine Liberations must come together!

 Camila Kater, director of the award-winning animated short Carne, also withdrew from the festival.
 Producer Chelo Loureiro stated:

 We filmmakers cannot remain unaware of the causes that require the commitment of all.
 The Palestinian cause is one of them, and the CARNE team, including director Camila Kater, as well as the producers Lívia Perez and myself, decided to withdraw the short of a festival in Tel Aviv in solidarity with the Palestinian filmmakers.
 Even more so because it is an LGBTQI+festival.

 Carne has been nominated for the 2021 Goya Awards.

 Bruno Victor and Marcus Azevedo, directors of Afronte, stated in an open letter to the festival:

 [W]e would like to remove our film from the TLVfest programming, as a way of demonstrating against the human rights violations against the Palestinian people.
 We believe in the fight for freedom not only for the LGBT community, but for everyone.

 We live in a country that is currently in line with Israeli policies, endorsing oppression against the Palestinian State, so as a way to take a stand both against the oppression imposed by Israel and against the genocidal policies of the Brazilian State, we decided to join the campaign boycott.

-Cris Lyra, director of Breakwater, Luis Carlos de Alencar, director of Invisible Men, and Victor Costa Lopes, director of Revoada, also withdrew from the festival.
+Cris Lyra, director of Breakwater, Luis Carlos de Alencar, director of Invisible Men, Victor Costa Lopes, director of Revoada, and Asaph Luccas, director of Bonde, also withdrew from the festival.